Kellswork/agirl.codes/posts/setup-newsletter-mailchimp-nextjs.md

 ```

-I created three state variables;
+In this component, I am creating three state variables:
-- email state
+- email
-- a loading state
+- loading
-- an error state
+- error

 When a user clicks the `Subscribe button`, *Subscribe function* is called.
-the state is set to Loading while the request is being made to the API.
+The state is set to `Loading` while the request is being made to the API.

-based on the response we get, the state is either set to Success for a successful submission or Error and returns an error message.
+Based on the response we get, the state is either set to `Success` for a successful submission or `Error` and returns an error message.

-While waiting for the server response, the state is set to Loading, the button is set to `disabled`.
+While waiting for the server response, the state is set to `Loading`, the button is set to `disabled`.
 I did this to prevent users from clicking the button again and as a way to let them know their request is processing.

 ```jsx